aufabi/2025-FLAML-Forecast-Pipeline/README.md

 python cashflow_pipeline.py
 ```

-You’ll see Prefect manage the execution of each step in the flow.
+You’ll see the Prefect manage the execution of each step in the flow.

 **Monitor with Prefect Orion UI**

 Prefect comes with a built-in UI:
 ```
-prefect orion start
+prefect server start
 ```

 ---